-One pilot confessed to Reader’s Digest that (along with these other 28 secrets pilots won’t tell you) airlines exaggerate their times to make themselves look better.
+One pilot confessed to Reader’s Digest that airlines exaggerate their times to make themselves look better.
 “No, it’s not your imagination: Airlines really have adjusted their flight arrival times so they can have a better record of on-time arrivals,” the AirTran Airways captain said.
 “So they might say a flight takes two hours when it really takes an hour and 45 minutes.”
+Check out these other 40 things an airplane pilot won’t tell you.

 Airlines deny buffering flight times to boost their on-time stats, but they do acknowledge adjusting their estimations based on data.
 For instance, Ryanair says it adjusts flight times after every season to keep flight time expectations realistic, not to make customers happy.
 “We do not and have never adjusted flight times to improve on-time performance, as this would reduce the efficiency of our operations,” a spokesperson told The Telegraph.

 Similarly, EasyJet told The Telegraph it figures out flight times based on three-year averages.
 A British Airways spokesperson said the airline plans its flight times based on aircraft type, airport infrastructure, weather, and other factors.
 None of the airlines specified, but there’s a chance that their calculations take the usual delays into account, rather than just looking at a best-case-scenario flight.
-(This easy trick will predict if your flight will be delayed.)
 Plus, the airlines might account for potential bad weather, leaving a smooth ride a pleasant surprise.
+For more insider info, read these 13 secrets airlines are keeping from you (but every flier should know.

 What’s more, some flights won’t arrive at the gate “on time” without a bit of padding even if they do touch down at their scheduled time.
 For example, it takes 15 minutes to taxi to the terminal on one Amsterdam runway, so airlines would need to add some wiggle room to flight times to avoid cranky customers.